Gundersen Health System

 Gundersen Health System (Gundersen Health) is a comprehensive non-profit health system based in La Crosse, Wisconsin.
 The system includes multi-specialty group medical practices, a teaching hospital, regional community clinics, affiliate hospitals and clinics, behavioral health services, vision centers, pharmacies, and air and ground ambulances.

 Gundersen Health's flagship hospital, Gundersen Lutheran Medical Center, is located in La Crosse and is a teaching hospital with 325 beds and a Level II Trauma and Emergency Center.
 The hospital received Healthgrades America's 50 Best Hospitals recognition in 2015 and 2017 placing it in the top 1% nationally.
 Additional awards include receiving the Healthgrades Distinguished Hospital Award-Clinical Excellence recognition eight years in a row from 2008 to 2015.
+From 2022-2024, Healthgrades awarded the medical center the Outstanding Patient Experience Award.

 Gundersen Lutheran is also a designated academic campus for the University of Wisconsin School of Medicine and Public Health.

 History

 Adolf Gundersen, who arrived in 1891 from Norway, was the founder of Gundersen Lutheran Medical Center.
 Gundersen graduated from University of Oslo.
 In 1893 he married Helga Isaksaetre, with whom he had eight children.
 Four of the sons, Gunnar, Alf, Sigurd B. Sr. and Thorolf, joined their father in his first clinic, which opened in 1930 on the outskirts of the city.
 In 1944, three of the physician sons created Gundersen Medical Foundation, now known as Gundersen Medical Foundation.
 At the time, the work of the foundation helped attract specialists and sub-specialists from universities and large cities across the nation.

 Continued growth led to the expansion of the Gundersen campus on the city's south side including the construction of the main hospital, clinic, Founders Building, East Building, Inpatient Behavioral Health Center, and more.

 In 1995, Gundersen Clinic and Lutheran Hospital-La Crosse formed Gundersen Lutheran, Inc. Later, in 2013 the organization was renamed Gundersen Health System to reflect growth outside of the traditional service area and to provide simplified branding of properties and services.

 In 2011, the health system launched construction on the Legacy Building, a 430,000 square foot trauma and urgent care center at a cost of nearly $200 million.
 With a patient centered designed, all rooms in the new facility are private occupancy.
 Completed in early 2014, the Legacy Building is Gundersen's fifth LEED certified facility and 93% of all material used in the construction were recycled.

 Receiving national attention in late 2014, Gundersen Health System became the first energy-independent hospital system in the country.